spdx-github/IndustriesOfEnceladus/README.md

 # [SPDX] Industries of Enceladus

+## Foreword
+Industries of Enceladus is a mod for Delta-V: Rings of Saturn that focuses on ship configuration and options in a way that tries to be as inline with the established canon and world of the game as possible.
+Its key feature is the implementation of Cargo Bay Accessories, a separate upgrade route that offers an assortment of modules to be installed inside the cargo bay, with their own benefits and drawbacks.

+It all started because I was frustrated with how fast the AR-1500 wore out, so I made another that's tougher, and then I realised how much I wanted some other stuff, and some other stuff, and some other stuff...
+I think it began to sink in for me after the Cothon-2200 that I was onto something good.
+I've been having fun and fixing bugs since the 21st of May, and hope to be for the foreseeable future. :]

+[If you'd like to support my work, consider donating on Ko-fi!](https://ko-fi.com/pearshapes) I'm not able to work due to disabilities, so I don't get much every month.
+Any little bit helps.
+Thank you!

 ## Features
 ### Changes
  - Adds four docking bays to the OCP-209 (extends to the DD and SNAP variants)